torsten-liermann/systemd-docker/README.md

 [here](#environment-variables)

 ## Systemd notifications (systemd-notify)
-`systemd-notify` can be used to schedule and sequence the start-up of different services.
-The `systemd` [documentation](https://www.freedesktop.org/software/systemd/man/systemd.service.html) explains the configurations available in unit files:
+`systemd-notify` can be used to schedule and sequence the launch of different services.
+The `systemd` [documentation](https://www.freedesktop.org/software/systemd/man/systemd.service.html) explains the configuration optionss available in unit files:
 - `Type=notify`: "... it is expected that the daemon sends a notification message via sd_notify(3) or an equivalent call when it has finished starting up. systemd will proceed with starting follow-up units after this notification message has been sent."